 20.2 Information Submission by Affected Participating TO.
 On a monthly basis the Affected Participating TO shall provide the Scheduling Coordinator and the CAISO a status report on the construction and installation of the Affected Participating TO’s Network Upgrades including, but not limited to, the following information: (1) progress to date; (2) a description of the activities since the last report; (3) a description of the action items for the next period; and (4) the delivery status of equipment ordered..

 20.3 Updated Information Submission by Scheduling Coordinator.
 The updated information submission by the Scheduling Coordinator shall occur no later than one hundred eighty (180) Calendar Days prior to the Commercial Operation Date.
 The Scheduling Coordinator shall submit a completed and updated copy of the data requirements initially submitted in accordance with Appendix GG of the CAISO Tariff.
-It shall also include any additional information provided to the Participating TO and the CAISO for the Long term long term Wheeling Through Priority Studies.
+It shall also include any additional information provided to the Affected Participating TO and the CAISO for the Long term long term Wheeling Through Priority Studies.
 Information in this submission shall be the most current data.
-If the Scheduling Coordinator 's data is materially different from what was originally provided to the Participating TO and the CAISO for the Long term long term Wheeling Through Priority Studies, then the Participating TO and the CAISO will conduct appropriate studies pursuant to the Appendix GG of the CAISO Tariff to determine the impact on the Participating TO’s Transmission System and affected portions of the CAISO Controlled Grid based on the actual data submitted pursuant to this Article 20.3.
+If the Scheduling Coordinator 's data is materially different from what was originally provided to the Affected Participating TO and the CAISO for the Long term long term Wheeling Through Priority Studies, then the Affected Participating TO and the CAISO will conduct appropriate studies pursuant to the Appendix GG of the CAISO Tariff to determine the impact on the Affected Participating TO’s Transmission System and affected portions of the CAISO Controlled Grid based on the actual data submitted pursuant to this Article 20.3.
 The Scheduling Coordinator shall not begin Commercial Operation until such studies are completed and all other requirements of this LTWTUCA are satisfied.

 20.4 Information Supplementation.
 Prior to the Commercial Operation date, the Scheduling Coordinator shall supplement its information submissions described above in this Article 20 with any and all information that differs from the initial submissions.